 DIGITALIS

 GRANDIFLORA [Yellow Foxglove]: Evergreen perennial.
-Creamy-yellow, trumpet flowers in summer, on open, upright spikes above a rosette of soft, broad leaves.
-Sun or part shade.
+Creamy-yellow, trumpet in part shade.
 Will grow in gravel or open woodland.
 Hardy.
 H: 75cm.

 ECHIUM VULGARE.
 [Viper’s Bugloss]: Sun loving biennial with pink then blue flowers.
 Flowers May to September.
 Brilliant for insects especially bumblebees H:0.5 to 1m.